ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 9th.md

 Aaaand I've implemented the lot of the code half of it.
 I've got the expanding collider, all that stuff.
 Now I just need to implement some sort of script that listens for the interaction and provides functions for when it gets blessed.

 Moreover, I have to get some animation on that and have the state interface with the PlayerController state machine and all that.
 For now, I'll commit this work.

+---

+Boom, now I've made an AchikBlessState, so it's animation time.

+I did this SUPER simply since I know I'll want to resprite/animate this later with more transition frames and all that.
+For now, this works, and that's what I want.
+RAPID prototyping.

+I wanted to add a little Particle effect to make it look nicer, but because I'm changing the scale it's getting stretched out and weird.
+Perhaps I'll just change the size of the collider and the sprite renderer.

+Now I've done that, so I'll make a little BlessListener or something to react to my blessing.